The periodicity conjecture for pairs of Dynkin diagrams: Calabi-Yau triangulated categories

 for all $L\in \cd^b_{\geq 0}(kQ)$ and $M\in\cd^b_{\geq 0}(kQ')$.
 Since $\cd^b_{\geq 0}(A)$ is the closure under $\Sigma^{-1}$, extensions and passage to direct factors of such objects $L\ten M$, the claim follows. \end{proof}

 \begin{corollary} Suppose that $Q$ and $Q'$ are Dynkin quivers.
 Let $A=kQ\ten_k kQ'$.
 Then the cluster category $\cc_A$ is $\Hom$-finite and $2$-Calabi-Yau.
-Moreover, the image $T$ of $A$ in $\cc_A$ is a cluster-tilting object.
+Moreover, the image $T$ of $A$ in $\cc_A$ is a cluster tilting object.
 The endoquiver of $T$ is canonically isomorphic to the triangle product $Q\boxten Q'$. \end{corollary}

 \begin{proof} Except for the last claim, this follows directly from Theorem~\ref{thm:Hom-finite-cluster-category} and Lemma~\ref{lemma:nilpotence}.
 To determine the endoquiver, by Theorem~\ref{thm:Hom-finite-cluster-category} and Lemma~\ref{lemma:quiver-of-tensor-product}, it suffices to compute the second torsion groups between the simple $A$-modules.
 By the proof of Lemma~\ref{lemma:quiver-of-tensor-product}, these are tensor products of simple modules.
 We compute